Deratiseur/Follower_It/Derats_Follower_it/Follower_it readme.txt

 - Using QTRL-Q and the potion, you can make the pjs follow/return as much as you like.
 You can trigger their quest if you know how.

-The "Followers can't die" option makes them invulnerable (minimum hit point = 1), but with one drawback: when they drop to 1 hit point, they suffer Otiluke's Resistant Sphere, which immobilizes them for 1 turn.
-And they have 3 hit points when the Sphere stops, so the slightest blow locks them back in.
+The "Followers can't die" option makes them invulnerable (minimum hit point = 1) with two options:
+- When they have 3 hit points, they are covered by a Tombstone (Otiluke's Resistant Sphere) which makes them invisible and untargetable for 1 turn.
+After that, they become visible again with 5 hit points.
+- When they have 3 hp, they become unusable corpses. (big cheat; always targetable by enemies).
+They only recover when healed.
+(note: this option may present a bug: if the companion is not "human", e.g. Horace, his corpse is still "human").

-This option presents a bug/glitch: if you reintegrate the follower into the party, he may survive a death by being locked in the Sphere instead.
-After that, he can die normally (as long as he's in the party).
+This option has a bug/glitch: if you reintegrate the follower into the group, he can "survive" a death replaced by the chosen option.
+After that, he can die normally (as long as he's in the group).

 What's the point of having people follow you out if they've got nothing more to say?